 We know you want to get back to business, so this article will explain our streamlined and simple payment system:

-Sendle charges just once a week (on Mondays) for orders sent out the previous week.
-We don’t charge per transaction, which saves you time so you can get back to business as usual.
+Sendle charges just once a week (on Sundays) for your orders sent out the previous week.

 Payment card options